mrkkrp/markkarpov.com/tutorial/megaparsec.md

 Note how we place `Parser (Expr -> Expr -> Expr)` inside `InfixL` in `binary` and similarly `Parser (Expr -> Expr)` in `prefix` and `postfix`.
-That is, we run `symbol name` and return function to apply to terms in order to get the final result of the type `Expr`.
+That is, we run `symbol name` and return a function to apply to the terms in order to get the final result of the type `Expr`.

 We can now try our parser, it is ready!